List of Digimon Adventure characters: Dark Masters

-Piedmon is the leader of the Dark Masters, a Demon Man Digimon dressed as a colourful pierrot.
+Piedmon is the leader of the Dark Masters, a pierrot-themed Demon Man Digimon.
 He possesses a number of magical tricks and wields four swords with.
 He maintains an upbeat but sadistic sense of humor, displaying a passion for fighting.
-Four years prior to the events of the first series, Piedmon led an army of Gardromon and Mekanorimon in attacking the Agents' base.
+Four years prior to the events of the first series, Piedmon led an army of Guardromon and Mekanorimon in attacking the Agents' base.
 He stole all the crests and tags but Gennai protected the Digi-Eggs.
 Piedmon lives on top of Spiral Mountain in a large observatory-funhouse building in a rocky wasteland, served by his demonic army, the Nightmare Soldiers, consisting of his right-hand LadyDevimon and a multitude of Vilemon.
 However, after his forces were defeated by the DigiDestined's army of Digimon allies, he is sealed away via MagnaAngemon's Gate of Destiny after being sent flying into it by WarGreymon and MetalGarurumon's attacks.
+The English dub had him speaking in the style of Tim Curry, but with a "twist".

+Dark Master's Army

+The following make up the different armies of the Dark Masters: